-If you are a Class A Employee and make an Elective Deferral, the Employer will make a Matching Contribution on your behalf in an amount equal to 100% of your contributions that are not in excess of 5% of your compensation.
+If you are a Class A Employee and make an Elective Deferral, the Employer will make a Matching Contribution on your behalf in an amount equal to 100% of your contributions (including your Pre-Tax Elective Deferrals or Roth Elective Deferrals, as applicable) that are not in excess of 5% of your compensation.
 Provided further, however, the Matching Contribution cannot exceed \$1,650 for any Plan Year (calendar year).